Archive for Trailer Plans Building Notes

 The trailer deck can be plywood, lumber, steel, or expanded metal (mesh).
 The sides can be the same or left open.
 The same goes for the ramp.

 Use the proper trailer coupler to make sure you have enough capacity for the loads you will be hauling.
-A standard 2” coupler should be fine.
-Just make sure that it will fit around a 2×2 square tube.
-Also make sure to mount it according to the coupler manufacturers instructions.
+A standard 2” coupler with a 50 degree A-frame should be fine.
+Be sure to mount it according to the coupler manufacturers instructions.

 Safety chains are a good idea and may even be the law in your state.
 Be sure to check the regulations for where you live.
 Just mount them to the tongue hitch right behind the coupler.
 You can bolt them or weld them.